Christmas cake: Europe

 In Portugal and Brazil, Bolo Rei, which translates to "King Cake" in English, is a traditional Portuguese and Brazilian Christmas cake.
-It is typically enjoyed during the Christmas season and is known for its rich and sweet flavor.
+It is typically eaten during the Christmas season and is known for its rich and sweet flavor.
 The cake is round with a hole in the center, resembling a crown.
 It is often decorated with candied fruits, nuts, and powdered sugar.

 The Bolo Rei is made with a rich dough that includes ingredients like eggs, sugar, butter, and sometimes port wine or brandy for flavor.
 It may also contain nuts, candied fruits, and raisins.
 The hole in the center is usually filled with a variety of dried fruits and nuts.

 In Portugal, it is a popular tradition to include a fava bean in the cake.
 Whoever finds the bean in their slice is considered to have good luck for the coming year.
 Additionally, a small trinket or figurine is sometimes hidden in the cake, and the person who finds it is said to be the king or queen of the celebration.

-Bolo Rei is often enjoyed with family and friends during the Christmas season, and it holds cultural significance in Portuguese and Brazilian holiday traditions.
+Bolo Rei is often eaten with family and friends during the Christmas season, and it holds cultural significance in Portuguese and Brazilian holiday traditions.

 In Eastern Europe, such as Moldova and Romania, variations of Pasca and Cozonac are made for the Christmas and New Year Holiday.
 Other variations such as Kulich are made in Russia and Paska in Ukraine, and other Eastern European countries.
 They are enriched type of breads that, similar to the Panettone, may contain or not dry fruits and other desired fillings.